17 Best Things to Do in Bellagio (Lake Como, Italy)

 14. Relax at Lido di Bellagio

-Taking a dip into the lake is definitely one of the best things to do in Bellagio.
+Taking a dip in the lake is definitely one of the best things to do in Bellagio.
 Although there are many beaches where you can just lay down your towel for free, if you’re looking for something more upscale, check out Lido di Bellagio.

 15. Head out on a sunset sailing tour